nprapps/mapturner/README.md

 For each layer defined in the configuration file:

-* If path is a URL the file will be downloaded and cached.
+* If path is a URL the file will be downloaded and cached locally.
+(It will not be redownloaded on subsequent runs.)
-* If path is zipped it will be unzipped.
+* If path is to a zipped file it will be unzipped.
 * If the layer type is `shp` it will be clipped to the specified bounding box (using ogr2ogr).
-* If the layer type is `shp` and a `where` attribute is specified, the layer will be filtered by that pseudo-SQL clause.
+* If the layer type is `shp` and a `where` attribute is specified, the layer will be filtered by that clause.
-* All fields in the layer *not* specified in the `properties` array will be removed.
+* All fields in the layer *not* specified in the `properties` array will be removed (to reduce file size).
 * The layer will be converted to topojson (a form of compression).

-After each layer has been processed they will be concatenated into a single topojson file.
+After each layer has been processed all of them will be concatenated into a single topojson file.
 Each layer's key name will be used to identify it in the output.

 Notes
 -----